Dicee/simple-kafka-rust/README.md

 - adding or removing brokers, shrinking or growing the number of partitions
   - we'll assume a static number of partitions distributed on a static number of brokers, with a static number of replicas
   - and thus we won't bother with consistent hashing
+- custom retention and expiry.
+We won't delete any data.